OvRcode/ovrride/wp-content/plugins/google-sitemap-generator/readme.txt

 = What types of sitemaps does the plugin generate? =

-The Google XML Sitemap Generator plugin can generate sitemaps in XML, HTML, RSS formats and in various types, including: Pages/Posts, Google News, Video, Image, Mobile, and more!
+The XML Sitemap Generator for Google plugin can generate sitemaps in XML, HTML, RSS formats and in various types, including: Pages/Posts, Google News, Video, Image, Mobile, and more!
 Note: Some formats and types are only available to subscribers.

 = Can I include images and videos in my sitemap? =